 They also discussed "the importance of framing a compelling public narrative," including "naming [the] issue or campaign" in an effort to generate "outrage."
 Id. at 21, 28.
 At a follow-up session in 2016, they explained that "creating scandal" through lawsuits would also help "delegitimize" the companies politically.
 Entire January Meeting Agenda at Rockefeller Family Foundation, Wash.
 Free Beacon, Apr.
-2016.5 They have since tried to scandalize the fact that companies knew about potential risks of climate change-something widely known by governments around the world-and still produced fossil fuels.
+2016.
+They have since tried to scandalize the fact that companies knew about potential risks of climate change-something widely known by governments around the world-and still produced fossil fuels.

 To name the litigation, supporters asserted some widespread "campaign of deception" involving the many, often-changing companies named in the lawsuits.
-Here, Respondents allege more than two dozen entities should be subject to liability for their climate damages, whereas other localities named five or six and others several dozen companies, including local entities in an effort to keep the cases in state court.
+Here, Minnesota effectively alleges four entities should be subject to liability for its climate damages.
+In other similar lawsuits around the country, the governments there have named anywhere from one or two defendants to several dozen companies, including local entities in an effort to keep the cases in state court.
 This ever-changing list of defendants in different aspects of the energy industry highlights the specious nature of this conspiracy-like narrative and the lack of any principled basis for liability.